msierraltav/fake-course-manager/readme.md

     docker run --name course-postgres-db -e POSTGRES_USER=dbUser -e POSTGRES_PASSWORD=dbpassword -e POSTGRES_DB=coursesdb -p 5432:5432 -d postgres
     ```

-    then using entitiy framwework preparte our db
+    then using entity framework prepare our db

     ```bash
     dotnet ef database update
     ```

-    then start the API ruuning
+    then start the API running
     also API will create two example registers if the DB is empty.

     ```bash